St. Francis Square

 St. Francis Square is a 1.30 ha mixed-use development located within the Ortigas Center central business district in Mandaluyong, Philippines.
 The development is owned and managed by the St. Francis Square Group of Companies and is located across the SM Megamall and beside The Podium.
 The complex has a total floor area of 101,700 m2 and consists of the BSA Twin Towers and the St. Francis Square Mall, which comprises a mixture of both retail and office spaces.
 The complex is also situated within a walking distance to the Ortigas station of the MRT 3 and the Ortigas Bus Stop of the EDSA Carousel.

 History

 Groundbreaking and construction of the complex began in 1998 and was aimed to be completed in 2000.
-Due to some controversies regarding the financing of ASB Group of Companies(now known as the St. Francis Square Group of Companies) due to rising debts, which rose to a total of ₱12.7 billion, and alongside the effects of the 1997 Asian financial crisis, the interior finishing works for the twin towers were halted.
+Due to some controversies regarding the financing of ASB Group of Companies, which later became known as the St. Francis Square Group of Companies, due to rising debts that caused the company to struggle to maintain profits, which later rose to a total of ₱12.7 billion, and alongside the effects of the 1997 Asian financial crisis.
+Due to these funding delays in the construction works, the interior finishing works for the twin towers were eventually halted.
 The delay also caused the St. Francis Group to prioritize other properties, which included the St. Francis Square Mall, which was completed in 2005, and other residential projects.
 After 9 years of being delayed, construction for the twin towers resumed in 2009 and the buildings were later finished in 2011.